Healthy sleep for your baby and child

 - Put your baby in bed when he is drowsy, but awake.
 Remember to put him to sleep on his back in his crib, on a firm, flat surface.
 Keep soft items like pillows and stuffed animals out of the crib.

 - It’s okay to cuddle and rock your baby.
-You cannot spoil a newborn baby by holding him.
+You cannot spoil a young baby by holding them.

-- A pacifier might be comforting and help your baby to settle.
+- A pacifier may comfort and help your baby to settle.
 However, it’s best not to start using a pacifier until breastfeeding is going well.